 Stop collections and harassment.
 Creditors are not permitted to collect discharged debts.
 A creditor may face severe penalties for violating the discharge order.

 Stops wage garnishment.
 A Chapter 7 bankruptcy case stops wage garnishment, debt collection lawsuits, and other forms of debt collection.

 Erases deficiency judgments.
 If you choose to surrender your car or house because you can't afford the payments, a creditor can't obtain a deficiency judgment.
 (If you already have a deficiency judgment against you, the Chapter 7 case discharges the debt.)

 Doesn’t have to be expensive.
-Your costs for filing a Chapter 7 case may be very low if you qualify for Upsolve’s free bankruptcy assistance for those who want to file on their own.
+Your costs for filing a Chapter 7 case may be very low if you’re eligible to use Upsolve’s free bankruptcy filing tool and file bankruptcy without a lawyer.

 What is a Chapter 7 Bankruptcy?

 Chapter 7 of the Bankruptcy Code is referred to as the “liquidation” chapter of bankruptcy because a Chapter 7 trustee can sell some property to pay debts.
-Instead of proposing a bankruptcy repayment plan, the debtor surrenders any property that can’t be protected by the bankruptcy exemptions to the bankruptcy estate.
+Instead of proposing a bankruptcy repayment plan as required in Chapter 13 bankruptcy, the filer surrenders any property that can’t be protected by the bankruptcy exemptions to the bankruptcy estate.

 What Debts Are Discharged in Chapter 7?